 TA Contractions (Belly Suckers- Diaphragmatic breathing)

-1-While on your back , keep your knees up
+1-While on your back bring your knees up

 Pelvic Tilt: Lay on your back with your knees bent.
-Start with your pelvis tilted so your lower back against the ground.
+Start with your pelvis tilted so your lower back against the ground and your pelvis is tilted toward the roof.
 Try to bring your belly button to your backbone as you push your low back down against the floor .
 As you bring your hips down exhale and tighten your core.
 Hold for 5 seconds, inhale, and relax.
 10 reps

 Pelvic Floor (Straw Pulls)

-Preform the straw pulls for 10 quick pulls and than 10 holds(Hold 2-5 seconds) once you are pulled on
+Preform this lift 10 quick lifts of the PF and than 10 holds(Hold 2-5 seconds) once your PF is lifted

 Here are to more views of the breathing at 6 weeks postpartum standing and lifting weights